 As part of a settlement, states are eligible to receive funds to pay all or part of the cost of projects to reduce emissions from diesel vehicles and to install electric vehicle charging stations.
 See Appendix D.

-The Louisiana Department of Environmental Quality (LDEQ) was designated the lead agency (beneficiary) by the Office of Gov. John Bel Edwards.
+The Louisiana Department of Environmental Quality (LDEQ) was designated as the lead agency (beneficiary).
 Three Louisiana state agencies were designated to receive equal shares of the fund: LDEQ, the Louisiana Department of Natural Resources (LDNR) and the Louisiana Department of Transportation and Development (LDOTD).
 These agencies were tasked to allocate the VW Mitigation Trust funds.
-The agencies, with public input, are proposing to pool their funds to target replacement of eligible diesel school buses.
+The agencies, with public input, are proposing to pool their funds to target the replacement of eligible diesel school buses.
 The bus replacement program will offer partial funding primarily to school districts to replace their buses with electric, alternative fuel or high-efficiency diesel vehicles.